Countertenor: Early centuries

 In polyphonic compositions of the 14th and early 15th centuries, the contratenor was a voice part added to the basic two-part contrapuntal texture of discant (superius) and tenor (from the Latin tenere, which means to hold, since this part "held" the music's melody, while the superius descanted upon it at a higher pitch).
 Though having approximately the same range as the tenor, it was generally of a much less melodic nature than either of these other two parts.
 With the introduction in about 1450 of four-part writing by composers such as Ockeghem and Obrecht, the contratenor split into contratenor altus and contratenor bassus, which were respectively above and below the tenor.
 Later the term became obsolete: in Italy, contratenor altus became simply altus, in France, haute-contre, and in England, countertenor.
-Though originally these words were used to designate a vocal part, they are now used to describe singers of that part, whose vocal techniques may differ (see below).
+Though originally these words were used to designate a vocal part, they are now used to describe singers of that part, whose vocal techniques may differ.

-In the Catholic Church during the Renaissance, St. Paul's admonition "mulieres in ecclesiis taceant" ("let the women keep silence in the churches") still prevailed, and women were banned from singing in church services.
+In the Catholic Church during the Renaissance, women were banned from singing in church services.
 Countertenors, though rarely described as such, therefore found a prominent part in liturgical music, whether singing a line alone or with boy trebles or altos.
 (Spain had a long tradition of male falsettists singing soprano lines).
 Countertenors were hardly ever used for roles in early opera, however, the rise of which coincided with the arrival of a fashion for castrati.
 For example, the latter took several roles in the first performance of Monteverdi's L'Orfeo (1607).
 Castrati were already prominent by this date in Italian church choirs, replacing both falsettists and trebles; the last soprano falsettist singing in Rome, Juan [Johannes de] San[c]tos (a Spaniard), died in 1652.
 In Italian opera, by the late seventeenth century castrati predominated, while in France, the modal high tenor, called the haute-contre, was established as the voice of choice for leading male roles.